-Congratulations on your decision to study at Sarina Russo Institute English.
+Congratulations on your decision to study at Sarina Russo Institute in Australia.
 Please read through this important information before your arrival to assist in making your Australian study adventure less stressful.

 Before You Arrive